 COVID-19 – FAQs

-We understand that you will have many questions and concerns regards the outbreak of COVID-19 (Coronavirus) around the world.
-This situation is regularly changing but please be assured that we are monitoring the situation closely and are in contact with our local teams and airlines, as well as monitoring Public Health England, the WHO (World Health Organisation) and the FCDO (Foreign, Commonwealth and Development Office).
+We understand that you may have some questions regards the impact of COVID-19 on your booked travel plans or if you are considering booking onto a challenge in the future.
+We hope the information below helps give you some clarity.
+Clearly the situation has changed considerably over the course of the pandemic but please be assured that we are monitoring the situation and remain in contact with our local teams and airlines, as well as monitoring any new developments via organisations such as Public Health England, the WHO (World Health Organisation) and the FCDO (Foreign, Commonwealth and Development Office).
 To keep up to date on these details too, you can follow the below links:

 Coronavirus in the UK: https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public